Brazil surpasses 120,000 Covid deaths - France 24

 "It has stabilized now, but at a very dangerous level: nearly 1,000 deaths and 40,000 cases per day....
 And Brazil still isn't past the peak."

-President Jair Bolsonaro has downplayed the virus and attacked governors and mayors who imposed lockdown measures, arguing the economic damage is worse than the disease itself.
+President Jair Bolsonaro condemned the "hysteria" around the virus, and attacked governors and mayors who imposed lockdown measures, arguing the economic damage would be worse than the disease itself.

-The far-right leader is instead pushing the drug hydroxychloroquine as the solution to the health crisis, despite studies showing it is ineffective against Covid-19.
+The far-right leader has instead pushed the drug hydroxychloroquine as the solution to the health crisis, despite studies showing it is ineffective against Covid-19.

 He again said Saturday the controversial medication had "saved thousands of victims' lives" in Brazil.